identity-aware-ai/identity-aware-ai.github.io/cfp.md

 ## Diversity & Inclusion
 We actively encourage submissions from underrepresented communities and countries.
 The workshop organizers will provide mentorship and thorough feedback, especially to first-time authors and reviewers.

-## Organizers
-- Pranav A (University of Hamburg)
-- Valerio Basile (University of Turin)
-- Neele Falk (University of Stuttgart)
-- David Jurgens (University of Michigan)
-- Gabriella Lapesa (GESIS, Leibniz Institute for the Social Sciences & Heinrich-Heine University of Düsseldorf)
-- Anne Lauscher (University of Hamburg)
-- Soda Marem Lo (University of Turin)

 ## Contact
 For queries, please contact: [identity-aware-ai@googlegroups.com](mailto:identity-aware-ai@googlegroups.com)